Mitchell, Oregon: Foundation

 At the request of William "Brawdie" Johnson, a blacksmith, a post office was established at Mitchell in 1873.
 Johnson, the first postmaster, suggested the name Mitchell after John Hipple Mitchell, a U.S. Senator from Oregon.
 Senator Mitchell held the office in 1873−1879, 1885−1897, and 1901−1905.
 Platted in 1885, the community was incorporated in 1893.

 In 1872 the first school in Wheeler County was established near Mitchell, and in 1874 it was relocated into the town itself.

 Early town

-Over the next two decades, Mitchell grew to include a store, assay office, two churches, two hotels, livery stable, three houses of ill-repute (one of which is still standing), five saloons, a flour mill, a livery stable, and an apothecary.
+Over the next two decades, Mitchell grew to include a store, assay office, two churches, two hotels, a livery stable, three houses of ill-repute (one of which is still standing), five saloons, a flour mill, and an apothecary.
 There were also two newspapers: The Sentinel and The News.

 The business district, including the saloons, grew up along Bridge Creek and became known locally as "Tiger Town".
 The church and most of the city's homes were built at higher elevation on a bench overlooking the creek; this part of town was known locally as "Piety Hill".
 About half the town was destroyed by fire in 1899, but it was later rebuilt.